davidchern/minirpc/README.md

 # minirpc

-A minimal and efficient Json RPC library for Python.
+A minimal and efficient JsonRPC library for Python.

 The implementation is based on [rpconnect](https://github.com/MaineKuehn/rpconnect).
-In this fork, I have made some improvements, such as similar usage like `xmlrpc` in Python standard libray, and fixed many bugs.
-Also, to make the behavior similar to `xmlrpc`, I have changed the running mode to calling method directly, but not via a forked process.
+In this fork, I have made some improvements, such as similar usage like `xmlrpc` in Python standard libray (see usage below), and fixed many bugs.

+Also, to make the behavior similar to `xmlrpc`, I have changed the running mode to calling functions directly, but not by forking a process or spawning a thread.

 ## Dependency